 Things have changed a lot since I started out, on and off this blog.
 As far as on the blog, well, I deleted my first couple of posts because they were so embarrassing, so I guess that means I've improved.
 Life off the blog has changed too.
 I don't get a whole lot into my personal life on this site, but I did have a few people email me recently asking about me and my life and I realized that my about page is way out of date.
 I'll get on that soon!

 I mentioned a few times around the end of last year and early this year that I had a lot going on, and I did!
 I closed up my law practice and moved on to full time food writing.
-I get to devote more energy to this site, and I’m doing more writing and editing over at Oh My Veggies.
+I get to devote more energy to this site, and I'm doing a bit of freelance writing and editing.
 This was a big victory for me, because honestly, juggling the legal work and this site was exhausting.
-I’m still really busy, but it feels less like work, I get to bed at a reasonable hour most nights, and I no longer find myself writing patent claims with kitchen scraps in my hair.
+I'm still really busy, but it feels less like work, I get to bed at a reasonable hour most nights, and I no longer find myself writing patent claims with kitchen scraps in my hair.